 If you’ve determined that your dog is simply becoming a pickier eater in their old age, and your veterinarian hasn’t found a medical problem with your older dog, there are a few things you can try to help encourage your dog to eat.

 Sometimes, your dog simply might want a change in their diet!
 Make sure to make these changes gradually, though, by mixing the old bag of food with the new.
-Trying a different flavor of kibble can help entice your dog to eat.
+Trying a different flavor of kibble, or switching to a canned diet can help entice your dog to eat and renew their interest in food.
+If your dog refuses one flavor, don’t be afraid to try another!
+They have preferences too.

 Many dogs also love wet food, especially because it’s easy to chew and eat for older dogs with poor dental health or those without many teeth left.
 Canned dog food also often has a stronger smell, and if your dog’s sense of smell has declined in their old age, this can help convince them to eat again.